[Serialization: Following the narrow path of the depths ③] After leaving Sendai, Basho and Sora arrive at Matsushima by boat from Shiogama.

 Google Map

-[Shiogama (Shiogama)] Visit Shiogama Shrine rebuilt by Date Masamune
+[Shiogama] Visit Shiogama Shrine, rebuilt by Date Masamune

-In front of the temple is a treasure pagoda donated by Fujiwara Tadahira, in which Basho's feelings for the loyal military commander who fought and protected Minamoto no Yoshitsune until the end in accordance with his father Hidehira's will are written.
-I am.
+In front of the shrine stands a pagoda donated by Fujiwara Tadahira, which contains an inscription that conveys Basho's feelings for the loyal warrior who, in accordance with the will of his father, Hidehira, fought to protect Minamoto no Yoshitsune until the very end

-After visiting the shrine, they charter a boat, enter Matsushima by sea, and land on Oshima.
+After paying their respects, they charter a boat to enter Matsushima by sea and disembark on Oshima Island

 Shiogama Shrine (Shiogama Shrine) <Information>